Free Curves on Varieties: Definition of curve connectedness: Covering families

 \lem{ Let $X$ be a genus $g$ (chain) connected smooth projective variety over an algebraically closed field $k$.
-Then if $g'\geq 2g-1$, $X$ is also genus $g'$ (chain) connected. } \proof{ Let $\cC/Y\to X$ be the family making $X$ a genus $g$ (chain) connected variety with notation as in Definition \ref{defngcon}.
-From Theorem $50$ of \cite{ak} we have a projective algebraic space $Y'=\bar{\cM}_{g',Y}(\cC/Y,d)$ of finite type over $Y$ parametrizing stable families of degree $d$ curves of genus $g'$ over $\cC\to Y$.
+Then if $g'\geq 2g-1$, $X$ is also genus $g'$ (chain) connected. } \proof{ Let $\cC/Y\to X$ be a family making $X$ a genus $g$ (chain) connected variety.
+From \cite[Theorem $50$]{ak} we have a projective algebraic space $Y'=\bar{\cM}_g'(\cC/Y,d)$ of finite type over $Y$ parametrising stable families of degree $d$ curves of genus $g'$ over $\cC\to Y$.
 The condition $g'\geq2g-1$ coming from the Riemann-Hurwitz formula ensures that this moduli space is non-empty.
-From \cite{acgh} $12.9.2$ there exists a normal scheme $Z$ finite and surjective over $Y'$ and a flat and proper family $\cX\to Z$ of stable genus $g$ curves of degree $d$.
-Restricting to a suitable open subset $W\subset Z$ parametrizing irreducible curves we compose the family $\cX|_W\to W$ with the evaluation morphism to $X$ and the result follows. }
+From \cite[$12.9.2$]{acgh} there exists a normal scheme $Z$ finite and surjective over $Y'$ and a flat and proper family $\cX\to Z$ of stable genus $g$ curves of degree $d$.
+Restricting to a suitable open subset $W\subset Z$ parametrising irreducible curves we compose the family $\cX|_W\to W$ with the evaluation morphism to $X$ and the result follows. }

 An example of an elliptically connected variety over a non-algebraically closed field is given after the proof of Theorem \ref{elconclassification}.

-\n Instead of assuming we have a possibly non-isotrivial family of curves dominating a variety $X$ we may want to restrict to a single curve.
+A much stronger condition is the existence of a family of curves which is constant in moduli.

-\defn{ We say that a variety $X$ over a field $k$ is $C$-connected for a curve $C$ if there exists a variety $Y$ and a map $u:C\times Y\to X$ such that the induced map $u^{(2)}: C\times C\times Y\to X\times X$ is dominant.
-If $u^{(2)}$ is also smooth at the generic point, then we say that $X$ is separably $C$-connected. }
+\defn{ We say that a variety $X$ over a field $k$ is \textit{$C$-connected} for a curve $C$ if there exists a variety $Y$ and a map $u:C\times Y\to X$ such that the induced map $u^{(2)}: C\times C\times Y\to X\times X$ is dominant.
+If $u^{(2)}$ is also smooth at the generic point, then we say that $X$ is \textit{separably $C$-connected}. }

-Obviously a $C$-connected variety is genus $g$ connected where $g$ is the genus of the curve $C$.
-Projective space is $C$-connected for every smooth projective curve $C$.
-An example of a $C$-connected variety which is not rationally connected is $C \times \bP^n$.
-To see this let $(c_1,x_1),(c_2,x_2)$ be any two points in $C \times \bP^n$ and let $f:C\to \bP^n$ a morphism which sends $c_i\mapsto x_i$.
-Considering the graph of $f$ in $C\times\bP^n$ we have found a curve isomorphic to $C$ which goes through our two points.
-Using part $(4)$ and $(5)$ from Lemma \ref{gconproperties} below, the result follows.
-More generally, examples can also be constructed from Proposition \ref{rcfibrationovercurveiscconnected} below.